 Storage & Freezing Tips

-Gluten-Free Banana Chocolate Chip Muffins tend to be very moist and have the tendency to become soggy if they sit for an extended period of time in an airtight container.
+These easy Gluten-Free Banana Muffins tend to be very moist and have the tendency to become soggy if they sit for an extended period of time in an airtight container.
 To avoid this, I recommend placing a sheet of paper towels on the bottom of the container before adding the fully cooled banana muffins.
 Top with another piece of paper towels before putting the light on the container.
 The paper towels will act as a sponge and will absorb moisture.

 This storage trick can be applied to all of my muffin and quick bread recipes.